-THE Sabbath is a memorial of what the Creator did during the first week of time.
+The Sabbath is a memorial of what the Creator did during the first week of time.
 He wrought six days.
 He rested on the seventh day.
 Here is the origin of the week.
 The weekly cycle is not derived from anything in nature.
 Months are suggested by the phases of the moon; years, by the returning seasons; but the week can be traced only to the six days of creation, and the seventh of rest.
 The patriarchs reckoned time by weeks and sevens of days.
-Gen. 8:10, 12; 29:27,28.
+Gen. 8:10,12; 29:27,28. p.
+2, Para.
+1, [GM].

 The Sabbath was instituted in Eden, at the close of the first week, by three acts on the part of the Creator.
 First, God rested on the seventh day.
 Secondly, he placed his blessing upon the day.
 Thirdly, he sanctified the day of his rest.
 He rested on the seventh day, and in this set an example for man.
 He next blessed the day upon which he had rested.
 He then sanctified, or "set apart to a sacred use," the day of his rest.
-He gave the first six days of the week to man, in which to obtain a livelihood, and reserved the seventh day to himself, to be used sacredly by man.
+He gave the first six days of the week to man, in which to obtain a livelihood, and reserved the seventh day to himself, to be used sacredly by man. p.
+2, Para.
+2, [GM].

 The great God was not wearied with the six days of creation.
 His rest upon the seventh day means simply that on that day he ceased to create.
 Nor did man in Eden need rest from toil, as since the fall.
 In fact, rest from labor is not a leading feature of the Sabbatic institution.
-The fourth commandment makes no reference to man's physical wants of a day of rest.
-Neither does it speak of his spiritual necessities of a day of public worship.
+The fourth commandment makes no reference to man's physical wants of a day of rest. neither does it speak of his spiritual necessities of a day of public worship. p.
+2, Para.
+3, [GM].

 It gives quite another reason for the Sabbath.
-Here it is: "For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day; wherefore the Lord blessed the Sabbath day and hallowed it."
+Here it is: "for in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day; wherefore the Lord blessed the Sabbath day and hallowed it."
 Ex.
 20:11.
 This reason relates to what God did in the first week of time.
 He has given no other.
-It is as old as the world, and will continue to be the reason why man should revere Jehovah's rest-day as long as the world shall continue.
+It is a reason as old as the world and will continue to be the reason why man should revere Jehovah's rest-day as long as the world shall continue.
 Man rests upon the day of the Sabbath in honor of the Creator.
 And wherever he may turn his eye, whether to the heavens, the earth, or the sea, there he beholds the Creator's work.
-As he rests upon the seventh day, he sees in the countless varieties of nature the wisdom and power of him who created all in six days, and thus is led from nature up to nature's God.
-The Sabbath now becomes the cord that binds created man to the infinite Creator.
-It is the golden chain that links earth to heaven, and man to God.
-Had he always observed the Sabbath, there could not have been an idolator nor an atheist.
+As he rests upon the seventh day, he sees in the countless varieties of nature the wisdom and power of Him who created all in six days, and thus is led from nature up to nature's God.
+The Sabbath now becomes the cord that binds the created man to the infinite Creator.
+It is the golden chain that links earth to Heaven, and man to God.
+Had man always observed the Sabbath, there could not have been an idolater nor an atheist.
 The Sabbath, as a memorial of what the Creator did during the first week of time, is now seen in its dignity and importance.
 It is the memorial of the living God.
-Man is to rest on the day of the week on which the Creator ceased to create.
+Man is to rest on the day of the week on which the Creator ceased to create. p.
+3, Para.
+1, [GM].